Meet the Board & Facilitators

 2. When do we feel most happily and usefully whole?

 The answer was clear.
-It has ALWAYS been when we are loving, serving, and recovery community building.
-And it was from these three things that the idea of starting a “Supporitve Tiny House Community” was born.
+It has ALWAYS been when we are loving, serving, and recovery commUNITY building.
+And it was from these three things that the idea of starting a “Supportive Tiny House Community” was born.

-What does that even mean exactly?
-To keep things simple, it’s nothing more than a piece of property dedicated to building and sustaining a healthy and healing environment for individuals living in recovery…we are ALL recovering from something.
-It’s NOT a “Sober Living” but a place where people are aiming to live sober.
+What does that even mean?
+To keep things simple; it’s nothing more than substance-free cohousing that has a commercial component designed to assist with individual and communal self-sustainability.
+We are building a healing environment for individuals who need or desire support with their mental wellness and substance abuse recovery journeys.
+(We are ALL recovering from something.) -NOT a “Sober Living” but a place where people are LIVING sober.